Buying Art for Christmas

 Lynn makes wonderful driftwood figures from her home in Cornwall who are full of character and life.
 She was also named Toymaker of the Year in 1994.
 Her figurines make a very sweet present on their own or as a little family.
 Perhaps you can make up your whole family through their driftwood doppelganger?

-All of these pieces and more can be found at our sister gallery the Primrose Gallery based in Thrapston, Northamptonshire.
+All of these pieces and more can be found at our High Street gallery based in Thrapston, Northamptonshire.